List of Toronto Raptors head coaches

 Butch Carter, Kevin O'Neill, and Jay Triano have spent their entire NBA head coaching careers with the Raptors.
 Triano was the interim head coach of the Raptors since Mitchell was fired.
 Triano is the first Canadian head coach in NBA history.

-Nick Nurse is the only Raptors coach to have won an NBA Championship (2018-19 NBA season) and holds the franchise's highest winning percentage in the regular season (.707) and playoffs (.667).
-He is currently the Raptors head coach as of the 2022-2023 NBA season.
+Nick Nurse is the only Raptors coach to have won an NBA Championship with the team (2018–19 NBA season) and holds the franchise's highest winning percentage in the regular season (.707) and playoffs (.667).